dhruv8088/Book-library/README.md

 # Book-library
 It is a basic project on books in which you can get books and their details by their names.
-It is made using ReactJs<br><br><br>
+It is made using ReactJs. some of ss from the projects are attached below.<br><br><br>

 ![Screenshot_2022-09-18_06-47-29](https://user-images.githubusercontent.com/96379277/190898783-27b87606-afdf-491d-8a61-4ea80488e01f.png)<br><br>